Andrew-Chen-Wang/static-image-age-detection/data/README.md

   used for the encoding data (which is used for facial recognition in further usage of the age estimator for unprocessed images).
+  - The format of the `dataset` folder is that there is a subdirectory with the person's name that should be labeled something like "andrew_wang" (i.e. lowercase and underscore as spaces).
+In those directories, add the images of that person.
+PLEASE make sure that there is only one person in each photo, and increase the confidence threshold if you must.
   - These images are NOT used for the age estimation.
     They are only used for facial recognition so that the multi-image age detector can figure out which